introp-software/o365-moodle/Azure/azure_settings.md

   ####*	Client ID:

   It is already populated.
-You should use this is in Moodle GUI i.e. in Moodle (Site Administration > Plugin > Authentication > OpenID Connect).
+You should use this is in Moodle GUI i.e. in Moodle (Site Administration > Plugin > Authentication > OpenID Connect > ClientID).

   ####* User assignment required to access app: